Is USDD Safe?

 What are the biggest red flags for USDD?

 Hindenrank's retail-focused risk audit flagged: The protocol's reserves include a significant portion of TRX tokens, which means a sharp TRX price decline could reduce the collateral ratio.
-Currently the ratio exceeds 200%, providing a meaningful buffer above the 130% minimum.
+Currently the ratio reportedly exceeds 200%, providing a meaningful buffer above the 130% minimum.
 Reserve management is controlled by the TRON DAO Reserve under Justin Sun's direction, without decentralized governance oversight.
 This centralizes control over collateral composition and protocol parameters.
-The 20% APY offered on USDD 2.0 staking is directly subsidized by TRON DAO rather than generated from organic protocol revenue.
-This yield depends on continued willingness and ability of TRON DAO to fund the subsidy.
+The staking yield offered on USDD 2.0 was cut from 20% to approximately 6–8% by early 2026.
+TVL held through the transition, but this yield is still funded by TRON DAO reserves rather than organic protocol revenue.
+Further cuts or exhaustion of reserves could reduce yield to market rates (~3–4%).

 Should beginners deposit into USDD?